mjpatter88/django-blog/README.md

     "brew install pyenv-virtualenv"

 A tutorial that I've found useful is this: <http://amaral-lab.org/resources/guides/pyenv-tutorial>
-Now let's install the newest version of Python and create a virtualenv for our project
+Now let's install the newest version of Python and create a virtualenv for our project:

     "pyenv install 3.4.3"   (This installs the needed version of Python) "pyenv virtualenv 3.4.3 django-blog-343" (This creates a new env using the correct version)